nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-userdoc/nuxeo-platform-concepts.md

     Editing results column is possible from search results and the Content tab of folderish documents.
 It is not possible from the tag cloud.
     {{/callout}}

 When you create new search forms, you can adapt the result layout to your own document types so as to display information relevant to your users.
-See [How to Define a New Content View]({{page space='nxdoc' page='how-to-define-a-new-content-view'}}) for instance.
+See [HOWTO: Define a New Content View]({{page space='nxdoc' page='how-to-define-a-new-content-view'}}) for instance.

 {{! /multiexcerpt}}